We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Having too much TSH may indicate an underactive thyroid, or hypothyroidism.
 Some symptoms of this condition include feeling cold, fatigue, and experiencing unintentional weight gain.

 Testosterone is a hormone that is present in both females and males.

-Males with too little testosterone may experience symptoms such as increased body fat, sleep disturbances, and erectile dysfunction.
+Males with too little testosterone may experience increased body fat, sleep disturbances, and erectile dysfunction.